Chart Color Schemes

 Infrastructure

-Gisborne has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Gisborne has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that could impact this area.
-Notable projects include Willow Gisborne Community, Gisborne Futures Structure Plan, New Gisborne Development Plan Implementation, and C153 Willowbank Road Commercial Rezoning.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 16 projects that may impact this region.
+Notable projects include Willow Gisborne Community, Gisborne Futures Structure Plan, Willow, Gisborne, and C153 Willowbank Road Commercial Rezoning.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.